TheFourFifths/consus/docs/Actions.md

 ### Data

 - `adminCode`: (_Optional_) Admin override code
-- `itemAddresses`: Address of the item ...
+- `itemAddresses`: Addresses of the items
 - `studentId`: The student's ID who is checking out

 ```json